University-Clinic-of-Neuroradiology/bootcamp-website/courses/theoretical_basics/basics.md

 {% include trinket-open type='python' %}
 import matplotlib.pyplot as plt

-# Let's keep it simple and use a list for our measurement
-# Average water level in meters for each month
 pills = [10, 12, 13, 15, 12, 11,
          9, 8, 8, 10, 11, 12
         ]